thebetterjort/tylerharpool/_posts/hello-world.md

 ```

-This is basic enough.
-We have our main function, described as `fn main()` in Rust.
-The Rust Documentation says.
-"Rust provides a powerful macro system that allows metaprogramming."
-That is cool, but the benefits are not very apparent from looking at the code, and I don't know what metaprogramming is, or do I?
-I read Wikipedia and I found that being able to modify yourself even when running was a cool idea.
-Then I read Stack Overflow article on metaprogramming which one of the answers said I should read [Paul Graham's essay "What Made Lisp Different"](http://www.paulgraham.com/diff.html) and so I did.
+This example is basic enough.
+We have a main function that we define as `fn main()`.
+The [Rust Documentation](https://doc.rust-lang.org/beta/book/index.html) says, "Rust provides a powerful macro system that allows [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming)."
+That is cool, but the benefits are not very apparent from looking at the code, and I don't know what [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) is, or do I?
+I read [Wikipedia](https://en.wikipedia.org/wiki/Metaprogramming) and my initial reaction is that being able to modify your app even when its still running sounds cool.
+Then I read this [Stack Overflow](https://stackoverflow.com/a/514697/562312) article on what metaprogramming was.
+The answer I found interesting said I should read [Paul Graham's essay "What Made Lisp Different"](http://www.paulgraham.com/diff.html) and so I did.

-To be continued...
+## Conclusion
+* Macros can be described as "writing code that writes code"

+## Questions
+* How do we build new Macros?
+* What are `Macros` benefits over `fn`?

+# Next
+* Rust feels so primative.
+(Coming soon...)